-When the activities and attractions have all dried up, New South Wales boasts plenty of festivals that will entertain and delight travelers.
-From the northeastern corner of the state, to the bustling streets of Australia’s largest city, the festivals of New South Wales including musical, cultural and historical events.
+After you're done exploring the activities and attractions, New South Wales boasts plenty of festivals that will entertain and delight travelers.
+From the northeastern corner of the state to the bustling streets of Australia’s largest city, New South Wales holidays include musical, cultural and historical events.
 The Royal Easter Show is one of Australia’s biggest agricultural festivals.
 It runs across 10 days at Easter.
 Rivaling this magnificent festival is Tamworth’s Country Music Festival.
 This two-week festival lures thousands of avid country music fanatics to the rural reaches of northern New South Wales.

 Tamworth Country Music Festival